Child Support Health Insurance

 How can a parent enforce a requirement of the other parent to provide health insurance coverage?

-Significant changes were made to Washington law in 2009 regarding parents’ responsibility to provide child support health insurance for their children.
-Whenever a Child Support Order is entered or modified in conjunction with a divorce or legal separation, the court will require both parents to provide medical support for any child named in the Order of Child Support as provided in RCW 26.09.105.
+Whenever a Child Support Order is entered or modified in conjunction with a family law case, the court will address the issue of health care insurance for the children, and is authorized to require both parents to provide medical support for any child named in the Order of Child Support as provided in RCW 26.09.105.

 What is medical child support?